lucia-auth/lucia/documentation/content/main/basics/database.md

 ## Database adapters

 There are 2 types of adapters provided by Lucia: Regular adapters, and session adapters.
 As the name implies, session adapters only handles queries to the session table.
-This useful for when you want to store your sessions in a different database then your users, such as Redis and other memory stores.
+This is useful for when you want to store your sessions in a different database than your users, such as Redis and other memory stores.

 We currently provide the following adapters: